Acceleration Cuts • MILP • LLM + Evolution

 Each cut is empirically checked for optimal-solution preservation and its ability to eliminate fractional solutions on a verification set.

-Evolutionary operators (crossover & mutation) refine candidates across iterations, guided by utility signals like optimality-gap reduction.
+Evolutionary operators (crossover and mutation) refine candidates across iterations, guided by utility signals like optimality-gap reduction.

 Results